mocklis/mocklis.docs/source/extensions/index.rst

 If you are writing a non-final step, consider (as in it is very strongly recommended) subclassing the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
 If you don't override them the default behaviour is to just forward the calls on, and if you do override them you can use 'base' to forward the call on.
+Using this class also means that strictness checks are automatic.

 Let's say we're writing a step to nudge our overworked developers to go home by starting to throw exceptions after 5 o'clock.